Actions

 Domain to check against (required when creating cloned-web tokens)

-exe string
+exe file

 The Windows executable that you would like tokened (required when creating signed-exe tokens)